Multifactor Authentication for athenaOne Login

 - You can choose to update by receiving an activation link via SMS as shown below.

-To update Google Authenticator App
+To update Authenticator App (TOTP)

 - Once you have added the new account, you can delete the old one as it won’t be accepted.